isamplesorg/examples/README.md

-# examples
+# isamples-python
-Examples of interacting with iSamples API
+Examples of interacting with iSamples API with Python